digilogistika/efti-gate-fork/deploy/README.md

 # Deployment environments

 The reference implementation provides useful material for the deployment of the gate.
-For now, only local deployment is available.

 - [Local deployment](local/README.md)